shidcoin/shidcoin.github.io/index.md

 ### Why Invest?

-Shidded Coin will allow investors and shitposters an opportunity to realize capital gains in the form of Ethereum.
+Shidded Coin will allow investors and shitposters an opportunity to build the value of a new meme coin from the ground up and potentially realize capital gains in the form of Ethereum.

 ---